 Custom Styling with CSS

 As everything in Blocks is based on standard HTML5 web technologies, you can use common techniques such as CSS and web fonts to change the look of buttons, panels and blocks in general.
-There’s a multitude of tutorials and documentation available on the web describing how CSS works, so here we will only look at how to incorporate such styling into Blocks, and give a few examples of what the results can look like.
-There's also some examples of ready-made styles and associated test blocks found om our github repository..

 To apply custom styling, first create a CSS file, placing it under the public directory mentioned above under “Server Configuration”.
 CSS may be referenced and loaded in three different ways:

-• Block-specific CSS.
+- Block-specific CSS.
 For use with a single block only.
 Can be embedded within the block itself, allowing it to be exported and imported with the block.

-• General CSS, that can be used from multiple block when desired.
+- General CSS, that can be used from multiple block when desired.

-• Global CSS, automatically loaded onto all Spots in a system using the defaultSpotCSS setting in the server configuration file.
+- Global CSS, automatically loaded onto all Spots in a system using the defaultSpotCSS setting in the server configuration file.

 General and global CSS can be placed anywhere under the public directory.
 Avoid using a word processor or similar program to create this file, as it must be a plain text file.
-On MacOS you may want to use the free version of BBEdit, on Windows you can use Notepad++ but even better use a code editor such as Visual Code.
+On MacOS you may want to use the free version of BBEdit, on Windows you can use Notepad++ but even better use a code editor such as Microsoft's Visual Studio Code.

 Block-specific CSS is placed inside a block's directory and referenced using a block-relative path beginning with a tilde character.
 The following Custom CSS URL will load a CSS file named styles.css in the block's directory: